Iron Nanoparticles For Olefin Synthesis

 Olefins with up to four carbon atoms are key building blocks for synthesis of polymers, cosmetics, drugs, solvents, and other commercial products.
 The lightweight compounds are typically produced by the petroleum industry by steam cracking naphtha, which is derived from crude oil.
 Cracking converts long-chain hydrocarbons to short ones and introduces unsaturation.
 That process has been carried out on a global scale for decades, but the associated environmental consequences and limited petroleum supplies have driven researchers to seek alternative routes to C2–C4 olefins.

-Traditionally, the major problem with iron catalysts is that they produce a range of products, requiring “massive investments in downstream processing and separation steps,” says Abhaya K. Datye, a professor of chemical and nuclear engineering at the University of New Mexico.
+The major problem with conventional iron catalysts is that they produce a range of products, requiring “massive investments in downstream processing and separation steps,” says Abhaya K. Datye, a professor of chemical and nuclear engineering at the University of New Mexico.
 In Datye’s view, the new study provides an indication that the selectivity of iron catalysts “can be modified to some extent.”

 Join the conversation